HelgeKrueger/bovine/README.md

 This is a difference to what Mastodon sends out.
 Note Mastodon's implementation without a to is suspect.

+I plan to implement file uploads as `multipart/form-encoded`.
+This means that there will be a single request to upload a post with a picture.

 ### Reading

 My current plan is to allow an authorized GET on the inbox, e.g.